ToniWestbrook/paladin-plugins/README.md

 HPC Plugin
 --
 The HPC plugin may be used to distribute a PALADIN execution across multiple cluster nodes.
-It is used in conjunction with mpirun and the appropriate submission system batch script.
+It is used in conjunction with mpirun and the appropriate batch submission script.
 Below is an example Slurm batch script for splitting a PALADIN execution across 10 nodes, using 24 threads per node, and routing any communication with uniprot.org through a central proxy server on port 3128:

 ```
 #!/bin/bash